alexpogostin/twine_FR4133/README.md

 # Is - a simple interpreter

 Examples have been expanded to include a simple interpreter called Is.
-This example Is program will output "Hello", pause for 1 second and repeat.
-Use Ctrl-C to exit.

 Example:
 ```
-# e
+# ed
- 1: out
+ 1: uart "LED on"
- 2: pause
+ 2: led on
- 3: rerun
+ 3: pause
- 4: .
+ 4: uart "LED off"
+ 5: led off
+ 6: pause
+ 7: repeat (4).
+ 8: finish.
+ 9:
 # r
-Hello
-Hello
-Hello
+LED on
+LED off
+LED on
+LED off
+LED on
+LED off
+LED on
+LED off
-program terminated
+program finished

+#
 ```

 # Console Commands